 The colposcopy is specifically used to diagnose:

-As a doctor who likes to offer the most advanced technology to his patients, Dr. Fahmy uses the DYSIS Colposcope when performing a colposcopy.
+As a doctor who likes to offer the most advanced technology to his patients, Dr. Fahmy and Dr. Roesner uses the DYSIS Colposcope when performing a colposcopy.

 The high-resolution colposcope creates a digital image of the cervical tissue.
 The DYSIS Colposcope uses special proprietary software to create a map of your tissue to objectively and accurately identify areas that may require further investigation or biopsy.

-To improve comfort level, Dr. Fahmy performs the colposcopy in the office.
+To improve comfort level, Dr. Fahmy, and Dr. Roesner perform the colposcopy in the office.
 During the procedure, which takes 10 to 20 minutes, you lie on a gynecological table with your feet in stirrups, as you would during your routine pelvic exam.

-To get a better view of your reproductive organs, Dr. Fahmy inserts a speculum into your vagina, then positions the colposcope to get the desired images.
-He may need to clean your uterus or vagina with a cotton swab during the procedure to remove mucus to get a better view of your tissue.
+To get a better view of your reproductive organs, Dr. Fahmy, and Dr. Roesner insert a speculum into your vagina, then positions the colposcope to get the desired images.
+They may need to clean your uterus or vagina with a cotton swab during the procedure to remove mucus to get a better view of your tissue.

-If he notices any abnormalities, Dr. Fahmy may take a sample of your tissue for a biopsy.
+If they notice any abnormalities, Dr. Fahmy, and Dr. Roesner may take a sample of your tissue for a biopsy.

-After he’s closely examined the images from the colposcopy, Dr. Fahmy goes over the results with you and recommends additional tests or procedures, if needed.
+After they closely examine the images from the colposcopy, Dr. Fahmy or Dr. Roesner go over the results with you and recommend additional tests or procedures, if needed.